not that cold

 This one is called Amundsen vodka, and it’s from Poland.
 I bought it there, along with several other fine bottles of the V. Then I took them home to Hamburg and lined them up along the wall in the place where I live.
 It was beautiful.

-Vodka manufacturers often have a theme that they use to sell their product.
+Vodka manufacturers often rely on a marketing theme to sell their product.
 Be it the country where they manufacture (Finlandia, Danzka), a person (Gorbatschow Blue Label) or some historical event (Back In USSR).
 Even space aliens and skulls can be a theme (Crystal Head).
 Or weapons (Kalashnikov).

-The bottle looked good, I liked the simplicity of the design and the slightly blue glass.
+The bottle looked good – I liked the simplicity of its design and the slightly blue glass.
 There was a dispenser, which I always appreciate.
 But the cap was rubbish.
 I have yet to figure out if it’s a screw cap or if you’re supposed to just press it on.
-It is that flimsy.
+It really is that flimsy.

-All in all, this was a 6.75.
-Goodish, not great.
+All in all, this was goodish, not great.